mattst/sublime-single-trailing-new-line/README.md

 All the whitespace and trailing newlines at the end of the file (if any) are removed and then a single newline is inserted.

-Empty files, those with a file size of zero, are deliberately ignored and will not have a newline inserted.
+Empty files, those with a file size of zero, are deliberately ignored and a newline will not be inserted into them.

 Note: This is different from the `ensure_newline_at_eof_on_save` setting which makes sure that there is *at least one trailing newline* at the end of the file, rather than making sure that there is *exactly one trailing newline* at the end of the file.